 What Causes Gingivitis

 Plaque is a natural film that builds up on our teeth.
 With proper maintenance, we brush it away each day.
 If plaque is left to accrue it can harden into tartar, which forms above and below the gum line.
 This tartar is rougher and porous; a perfect landing pad for more plaque to build up even faster.
-The plaque is host to bacteria that weakens that causes your gums to become inflamed.
+The plaque is host to bacteria that causes your gums to become inflamed.
 Left untreated, this gingivitis can develop into more advanced forms of gum disease, such as periodontitis.

 What Gingivitis Looks (and Smells) Like